Jet Eductor Systems

 1.Fluid under pressure enters nozzle and velocity increases as passage narrows

-2.Pressure is fully converted to maximum velocity as water leaves nozzle tip, discharging into venturi tube
+2.Pressure is fully converted to maximum velocity as water leaves nozzle tip, discharging into the venturi tube

-3.Partial vacuum created in upper chamber.
-Velocity of the stream entering the tube entrains additional water
+3.Partial vacuum created in the upper chamber.
+The velocity of the stream entering the tube entrains additional water

-5.Tapered venturi tube allows velocity of jet stream and well mixture to be gradually reconverted to pressure
+5.Tapered venturi tube allows the velocity of the jet stream and well mixture to be gradually reconverted to pressure

 6.At greatly reduced velocity, water continues out of eductor, losing pressure as it approaches discharge piping